 Certificate of Proficiency in Survival Craft (CPSC) is designed to provide participants with the skills and knowledge required to perform survival craft operations as required during shipboard emergency response situations.

-The following certificate will be issued by AMC to participants who successfully complete the course and provide documentary evidence to satisfy the prerequisites:
+The following certificate will be issued by AMC to participants who successfully complete* the course and provide evidence of sea service:

-100% attendance, full participation and completion of all practical exercises is required in order to successfully complete the course and qualify for the issue of the course certificate.
+*100% attendance, full participation and completion of all practical exercises is required.

 Australian residents who successfully complete this course will also receive a Statements of Attainment for MARF007 Operate survival craft and other lifesaving appliances and MARF009 Survive at sea in the event of vessel abandonment.
 MARF007 and MARF009 are nationally recognised units of competency under the Australian Maritime College (RTO ID 60131).